astraio/api-docs/README.md

 * often temporary, with lifetimes enforced using `expires` parameters; and
 * optionally delivered via built-in CDN.

-Signed, public requests are appropriate for client-side applications: serving images globally, handling third-party uploads, etc. In these situations, you would make and sign URLs server-side, then pass them to the front end.
+Public requests are appropriate for client-side use: serving images on web pages, handling user uploads, etc. In these cases, you would build URLs server-side and then pass them to the front end.

 Authentication using one-time tokens may be supported in future API versions.